alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 It is a great article and I cannot recommend it more.

-The most interesting point in Peopleware is not that some developers perform better than others, and it escapes most commentarists.
+The most interesting point in Peopleware is not that some developers perform better than others.
+There is a deep conclusion in there that eludes most commentarists.
 Their war games were done with couples of developers from the same company.
-The performance of both devs was highly correlated.
+The performance of both devs in each team was highly correlated.

 ![Correlation between teammates.
 Source: DeMarco and Lister: Peopleware (2nd edition), 1999, via [Best Webfoot Forward](http://blog.webfoot.com/2007/02/16/demarco-and-lister/).](pics/demarcolisterteammates.gif "Teammates are highly correlated.")

-But *couples were not working together; they were rather competing one against the other*.
+But *couples in a team were not working together; they were rather competing one against the other*.
 The conclusions in [the study that contains these scans](http://blog.webfoot.com/2007/02/16/demarco-and-lister/) are interesting: